wp-plugins/kalins-pdf-creation-station/readme.txt

 Bug fix.
 PDFs now properly generate when using 'quick edit' on posts when 'auto generate' is turned on.

 = 3.0 =
 Some new shortcodes, features and other improvements.
 New Table of Contents feature.
 Better image handling, improved integration with other plugins.
+Tool page less likely to fail/timeout on large/complex PDF generation.

 == About ==